November 08, 2016

 But the Transit Courier van isn’t just about looking good.
 It’s also about making the working environment easy and hassle free.
 Get inside and you’ll find well-sculpted front seats and a dashboard that wouldn’t look out of place in a family car with a colour display panel on the dashtop, nice use of metallic finishes, wheel-mounted audio controls and a centre console that’s pretty close to what you’d get if you’d bought a new Ford Fiesta.
 That’s no real surprise as the Transit Courier rides on Ford’s global B-segment chassis which underpins cars like the B-MAX, the EcoSport and, yes, the Fiesta.
 The cabin of this revised version features a redesigned centre console including a larger six-inch colour touchscreen with Ford’s SYNC 3 communications and entertainment system.

 The Ford Transit Courier is priced in the £12,500 to £15,500 bracket (excluding VAT).
 It competes directly with small city van models like the Fiat Fiorino, which costs similar money.
-Ford has targeted owner-drivers with plusher ‘Sport’ and ‘Limited’ variants at the top of the range.
+Ford vans have targeted owner-drivers with plusher ‘Sport’ and ‘Limited’ variants at the top of the range.

 Luxury options include a voice-activated in-car connectivity system, a Rear View Camera, Easy Fuel, Speed Limiter and standard ESC (Electronic Stability Control), plus a class-leading variety of safety features.
 Perhaps the neatest optional touch though is the clever ‘Ford SYNC 3 with Emergency Assistance’ set-up.
 Through this, you can work MP3 players, Bluetooth-enabled ‘phones and access USB drives with voice commands, plus get text-to-speak messaging.
 Most importantly, the system automatically calls the emergency services in accidents where the airbags are triggered.